 In the end, Carly Fiorina turned around.

-I give her a lot of credit.
+I don't give her a lot of credit.

-It was hard, I think, particularly for Senator Cruz and Carly Fiorina, and they kept their word.
+It was hard, I think, particularly for Senator Cruz and Carly Fiorina.

 I respect them.

-And I know for them in particular, because it was it got particularly nasty at that point in the primary between Senator Cruz, who I have a lot of respect for, and Donald Trump, they were going at it.
+And I know for them in particular, because it got particularly nasty at that point in the primary between Senator Cruz, who I have a lot of respect for, and Donald Trump, they were going at it.

 The liberal media just lost their minds.